 Luca Visentini, General Secretary of the European Trade Union Confederation (ETUC)

-Aurore Lalucq, Economist and S&D Group member in the European Parliament
+Aurore Lalucq, economist and member of the S&D Group in the European Parliament

 Anton Hemerijck, Director of Graduate Studies, European University Institute and author of “Changing Welfare States”